 It is necessary to categorise your objectives based on the time period needed to accomplish them.
 Divide your goals into short-term, weekly, monthly, semi-annual and annual.

-17. What is the difficulty level in the attainment of your Stress Management goals?
+19. What is the difficulty level in the attainment of your stress management goals?

 Are they easily achievable, moderately difficult or too challenging?
-While chalking out your objectives in life, it is necessary to keep them within your reach.
-Don’t make your goals too easy or lofty.
+Make sure your objectives in life, it is necessary to keep them within reach… Don’t make them too easy or too lofty.